 Wasteland, precursor to the immensely popular post-apocalyptic Fallout series.
 Image via the CRPG Book Project.

 While the book’s overall chronological structure provides a fairly straightforward progression, listings for the more minor games often include all the game’s sequels within a single review.
 This can be a bit disorienting, as some reviews include titles spanning decades, while series like Ultima and Fallout have multiple entries throughout the book.
 Additionally, some games are only included retroactively in later iterations’ listings: Demon’s Souls (2009), for example, lacks a listing of its own, and is only mentioned in the review of Dark Souls (2011).
 Fortunately, the book includes an index of games by title, allowing readers to track down nearly any of the games mentioned.

-In a tremendously generous move on the part of the editor, all profits from the sale of the book are being donated to Vocação, an organization benefiting underserved youth in Brazil.
-The book is, as he says in the introduction, “a gift to my younger self – and to anyone who might feel lonely like I did.”
-It’s a lovely full-circle act from someone who went from discovering games alone to leading an international project documenting nothing less than the history of a genre.
+All profits from the sale of the book are donated to Vocação, an organization benefiting underserved youth in Brazil.
+It’s a fitting move for a book that, as the editor says in the introduction, “a gift to my younger self – and to anyone who might feel lonely like I did.”
+It’s a lovely full-circle act from someone who went from discovering games alone to leading an international project, and in the process documenting nothing less than the history of a genre.

 The CRPG Book

 Photo/image credits: except where noted, photography by Chris Daw, images © Bitmap Books.